Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.07 Level 5 - Hide your Secrets with Environment Variables/README.md

 ```

 Access these in your code using `process.env.PG_USER` and so on.
 This ensures that sensitive information is not exposed in your codebase.

+## Conclusion

+Environment variables are essential for keeping secrets and sensitive information out of your codebase and version control.
+Always use a `.gitignore` file to prevent uploading secrets.
+If your project requires API keys, especially paid ones, remember to use environment variables.